LillianLuzinsky/letter-jumble/README.md

 My niece loved the colours used and the hover effects<br>
 The dark background prevents eye strain when using the app.<br>
-My sister is currently using this app to play with my niece.<br>
+My sister is currently using this app to play with my niece.
+I'm proud to say that my 3 year old niece was able to learn the entire alphabet in only 2 days thanks to these interactive games.<br>
+I personally have played these games with my niece and she has learned the entire alphabet and is also learning how to spell.

 ## Challenges